Treats or prevents osteoporosis.

 How to Use This Medicine:

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
-You might need to have a blood test done before you are given each dose.
+This medicine is usually given every 3 months.

 - A nurse or other health provider will give you this medicine.